eileenlimjx/DSA4264-Project/README.md

 ## Analysis of Hateful and Toxic Trends in Singapore Reddit

 ### Project Overview
 This project aims to conduct an analysis of Singapore subreddits from 2020 to 2023 to assess if discussions are becoming more hateful and toxic over the past years.
-By leveraging on data scienc techniques, this project seeks to analyze and explain changes in online discourse and provide actionable insights for policy interventions.
+By leveraging on data science techniques, this project seeks to analyze and explain changes in online discourse and provide actionable insights for policy interventions.

 ### Objectives

 1. Sentiment Analysis: Determine shifts in sentiment across years.

-2. Model Deployment: Utilize Hugging Face models for hate and toxicity classification.
+2. Model Deployment: Utilize Hugging Face models for sentiment analysis, hate and toxicity classification.

 3. Topic Modeling: Identify and track major themes and topics within discussions, helping to understand what issues are driving online conversations.

-4. Insights for Policymakers: Provide actionable insights to support policy recommendations aimed at mitigating toxic content and promoting safer online spaces.
+4. Insights for Policymakers: Provide actionable insights to support policy recommendations aimed at mitigating hateful and toxic content and promoting safer online spaces.

 ### Setup instructions